ExtendRealityLtd/Tilia.CameraRigs.SpatialSimulator.Unity/Documentation/HowToGuides/AddingASpatialSimulatorCameraRig/README.md

 ## Introduction

-The Spatial Simulator CameraRig prefab provides a simulated camera that mimics the rotation and position of a HMD as well as providing simulated spatial controllers.
+The `CameraRigs.SpatialSimulator` prefab provides a simulated camera that mimics the rotation and position of a HMD as well as providing simulated spatial controllers.

-The outcome of this How-To Guide is to learn how to add the Spatial Simulator CameraRig prefab to the scene and configure it accordingly.

 ## Prerequisites